 Success: Added the constant 'WP_AUTO_UPDATE_CORE' to the 'wp-config.php' file with the value 'minor'.

-minor keeps maintenance and security core releases automatic while leaving major releases on manual review.
-Replace it with true only when the site is already validated for automatic major core upgrades.
+minor keeps maintenance and security core releases automatic while leaving major core releases for manual review.
+Use true only when the site is already tested for automatic major core updates.

-The account running WP-CLI must be able to write /wp-config.php/.
-If the command fails with a permissions error, fix the file ownership or mode first, or update the constant through the same configuration workflow that normally manages that file.
+The shell account running WP-CLI must be able to write wp-config.php.
+If the command fails with a permissions error, fix ownership or update the constant through the configuration workflow that normally manages that file.

 $ wp plugin auto-updates enable hello